-The Chilean people are very friendly and open minded, always welcoming to tourists.
-With a population of over 16 million, the majority of Chilean population is Mestizo, the product of intermarriage between Spanish settlers and indigenous inhabitants.
-Spanish is the country's official language.
-Many Chileans are also of German, Italian, Irish, British, or Yugoslav ancestry and three indigenous groups still flourish: the Araucanians of central Chile, the Changos of northern Chile, and the Fuegians of Tierra del Fuego.
+The Chilean people are as diverse as the county’s geography: the majority of Chileans are of Mestizo descent—the result of intermarriage between Spanish settlers and indigenous populations—though many inhabitants are of German, Italian, Irish, British, or Yugoslav ancestry.
+Three indigenous groups still flourish: the Araucanians of central Chile, the Changos of northern Chile, and the Fuegians of Tierra del Fuego.

 A Downtown Walking Tour - Santiago's central historic district features amazing cathedrals (like Catedral at Plaza de Armas), craft markets (Aldea de Vitacura), museums (Museo Chileno de Arte Precolombino), and city parks.
 The grid-like street pattern makes it very easy to walk around.